• Skip to main content

 Separate the Pages

 Now, open the book into the center and place your blade into the crease.
 Hold both sides down, apply pressure to the pages, and cut from the top down.
-Depending on the thickness of the book and the quality of the paper, you may need to repeat this process multiple times.
+Depending on the book’s thickness and the quality of the paper, you may need to repeat this process multiple times.

 Collect the two clusters of pages and place them in order.
-Then, manually pull off each page start with the last.
+Then, manually pull off each page, starting with the last.

 Remove Rough Edges

 Once you have separated all the pages, it’s time to do some trimming.
-An arm cutter is a relatively inexpensive investment piece.
-It enables you to line up paper stacks for precise trimming.
+An armed cutter is a relatively inexpensive investment piece, and it enables you to line up paper stacks for precise trimming.
 A quality arm cutter can slice through anywhere from 15 to 50 sheets of paper at one time.

 Scan Loose Papers